RenzeLou/Muffin/README.md

 Where the `judge` field is the judgement label to decide whether the given instruction is valid for the given input, **it's value should be set as "Unknown"** (that will be further evaluated by LLMs as "yes" or "no").

+> **Note**
-Similarly, besides SuperNI, feel free to use candidate pairs with any other human instructions and input texts.
+> Similarly, besides SuperNI, feel free to use candidate pairs with any other human instructions and input texts.

 Then, run the following command to collect the rematched instructions: